24 Sep

 Here is where the story gets mental.

-After being dropped by EMI the band signed with A&M records in March 1977 with a press ceremony held outside of Buckingham Palace.
-It became one of the most significant record signings ever due to where it was held but also how long the contract lasted for, because believe me it was not very long at all.
+After being dropped by EMI, the band signed with A&M Records in March 1977 with a press ceremony held outside Buckingham Palace.
+It became one of the most significant record signings ever due to where it was held, but also how long the contract lasted, because believe me, it was not very long at all.
 Just a week.

-A&M had already pressed 25,000 copies of the bands next single 'God Save the Queen' however the vast majority of these were destroyed due to the band no longer being on the label.
+A&M had already pressed 25,000 copies of the band's next single, 'God Save the Queen'; however, the vast majority of these were destroyed due to the band no longer being on the label.
+Those that were not destroyed are worth quite a lot of money.
+In 2019, one of these pressings sold at auction for £13,000.

-Virgin Records became the bands third label in little more than six months, and they became the label that would release the bands crowining jewel.
-'God Save the Queen' which would be released on the 27th May 1977, a record that became one of the most censored ever.
-Radio Stations would not play it, several major chains refused to sell it.
+Virgin Records became the band's third label in little more than six months, and they became the label that would release the band's crowning jewel.
+'God Save the Queen', which would be released on the 27th May 1977, a record that became one of the most censored ever.
+Radio Stations would not play it, and several major chains refused to sell it.

-The 7th June 1977 was a big day for the band, they had chartered a boat to let the band play there songs down the Thames, past the Houses of Parliament and to mock the planned river procession planned for the Queen on the 9th of June.
-However it ended in chaos with the Police bringing a stop to the concert, and many of he bands entourage being arrested.
+The 7th June 1977 was a big day for the band, they had chartered a boat to let the band play their songs down the Thames, past the Houses of Parliament and to mock the planned river procession planned for the Queen on the 9th of June.
+It ended in chaos with the Police bringing a stop to the concert, and many of he band's entourage being arrested.

-With the official UK record chart for Jubilee week about to be released, the Daily Mirror predicted that "God Save the Queen" would be number one, however it placed second, behind the Rod Stewart's "I Don't Want to Talk About It".
-McLaren later claimed that CBS Records, who were distributing both singles, told him that the Pistols were outselling Stewart two to one.
-There is evidence that an exceptional measures were taken by the British Phonographic Institute, which oversaw the compilation of the UK chart, to exclude sales from Virgin' shops for that week.
-It was definitley Number One but they could not have it overshadowing the Jubilee Weekend.
+With the official UK record chart for Jubilee week about to be released, the Daily Mirror predicted that "God Save the Queen" would be number one; however, it placed second, behind Rod Stewart's 'I Don't Want to Talk About It'.
+McLaren later claimed that CBS Records, which was distributing both singles, told him that the Pistols were outselling Stewart two to one.
+There is evidence that exceptional measures were taken by the British Phonographic Institute, which oversaw the compilation of the UK chart, to exclude sales from Virgin's shops for that week.
+It was definitely Number One, but they could not have it overshadowing the Jubilee Weekend.

-It sent shock waves up and down the country, the band were exposing how people felt, and were he first to discuss the Royal Family publicly.
-No one had done this before, the Sex Pistols were the first.
+It sent shock waves up and down the country; the band were exposing how people felt, and he was the first to discuss the Royal Family publicly.
+No one had done this before; the Sex Pistols were the first.
 The nation was up in arms.
-Government Members of Parliament even called for the band to be hung at London’s Traitors’ Gate!
+Government Members of Parliament even called for the band to be hanged at London’s Traitors’ Gate!

-MI5 branded the band as subversive and were worried about the bands presence.
+MI5 branded the band as subversive and was worried about the band's presence.
 It seemed to disrupt the old order like ever before.
 Files were kept on the members of the band, imagine that.
-At a time of a Cold War, the Iron Curtian, the threat of Nuclear weapons, files were being kept on four musicians from London.
-It is mind boggling.
+At a time of the Cold War, the Iron Curtain, the threat of Nuclear weapons, files were being kept on four musicians from London.
+It is mind-boggling.

 The Album.